mfessler/fungal-bloom/README.md

 I'm also inclding a copy of the Inform extension "Cragne Suite.i7x" that was required for the project, in case anyone would like to play with the code themselves.

+## Why "Fungal Bloom"?

+All will become clear.